nj-vs-vh/nj-vs-vh-page/projects/solar-system-disruption-bot/body.md

   it's a [live broadcast](https://www.youtube.com/watch?v=z2Ox0Up7IUc) of generatively composed music).

-here's an example of the simulation (it is a randomly chosen video from a 2-year archive, so if you don't like what you see, just refresh the page; some video lack sound because my sound scraping code was broken for a while):
+here's an example of the simulation (it is a randomly chosen video from a 2-year archive, so if you don't like what you see, just refresh the page; some videos lack sound because my sound scraping code was broken for a while):

 <script>